nette/http/readme.md

 Whether it is still possible to send headers or change the status code tells the `isSent()` method.
 If it returns true, it won't be possible to send another header or change the status code.

-In that case, any attempt to send header or change code invokes `Nette\InvalidStateException`. .[caution]
+In that case, any attempt to send header or change code invokes `Nette\InvalidStateException`.

- [Response status code | http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10] can be sent and retrieved this way:
+Response status code can be sent and retrieved this way:

 ```php
 $httpResponse->setCode(Nette\Http\Response::S404_NOT_FOUND);